City of Laurel Recycling

 In July of 2007, the City took over the collection and disposal of the recycling services for residents and businesses.
 Curb-side recycling collection from single family and townhomes is collected once per week by the City's recycling crew; condominiums and businesses are collected on Wednesday.
 With the introduction of single-stream collection started in January of 2007, residents no longer have to separate their plastics, metal and glass from their paper products.
 All recyclable materials may be placed in one bin.
 All residents of single family and townhomes are required by City Ordinance to recycle.
 Residents of multi-family residences (apartments) are also expected to recycle.
 For more information about recycling programs for apartments, please contact the Department of Public Works.
 To find out which day is your recycling day please view our

-While the biggest improvement in the recycling program has been single-stream collection, the City has continued to expand the recycling program in several ways -- plastic recycling now includes both narrow necked and wide-mouth colored and clear plastic bottles with a "1" through "7" recycling symbol on the bottom; cardboard boxes no longer have to be cut down to 2 feet by 2 feet and residents now are allowed to have more than one recycling bin and a 35-gallon toter is available to those residents who need more than two bins.
+While the biggest improvement in the recycling program has been single-stream collection, the City has continued to expand the recycling program in several ways -- plastic recycling now includes both narrow necked and wide-mouth colored and clear plastic bottles with a "1" , “2”, “3”, “5”, and “7” recycling symbol on the bottom; cardboard boxes no longer have to be cut down to 2 feet by 2 feet and residents now are allowed to have more than one recycling bin and have choice of a 35-gallon toter or 65-gallon toter.
+Plastic bags number “4” can be recycled at local grocery and home good stores, but should not be placed in the recycling containers.
+Styrofoam number “6” is currently not accepted in the City’s recycling program.
+Residents are urged to use compostable containers, tableware and flatware, these items can be recycled through the composting program and is safe to dispose of with the regular refuse collections.

 Recycling is EASY, ECOLOGICAL AND ECONOMICAL